aio-libs/aiomonitor/docs/index.rst

 replacement uvloop_) in a separate thread.
 This can inspect the loop and provide debugging capabilities.

-Library provides an python console using aioconsole_ library, it is possible to execute asynchronous command inside your running application.
+aiomonitor provides an python console using aioconsole_ library, it is possible to execute asynchronous command inside your running application.

+As of 0.6.0, it also provides a GUI to inspect and cancel asyncio tasks like below:

 +----------------------------+
 | .. image:: webui-demo1.gif |